77. The Harvest Reaped Through Illness

 Afterward, I didn’t want to eat or drink, or even speak.
 The doctor told me to take nutritional supplements and exercise more.
 I thought, “I’ve been handed a death sentence.
 What good are nutritional supplements and exercise?
 I’ll die sooner or later anyway.”
 I felt so depressed, and I couldn’t stop thinking, “Many brothers and sisters had gotten sick before they had faith but then got better after they started believing.
 But I’ve been doing my duty every day since I found faith in God.
 How could I have gotten cancer?
 I used to think making sacrifices was my ticket to salvation.
 But now, not only will I not be saved, but I’m going to die of cancer.”
 My feelings of blame and my misunderstandings of God just poured out of me, unchecked.
 In despair, I tearfully spoke to God, “Dear God, I’m in such pain.
 I’ve gotten sick and I don’t understand what Your will is.
 Please enlighten and guide me to understand Your will.”

 I then read these words of God: “For all people, refinement is excruciating, and very difficult to accept—yet it is during refinement that God makes plain His righteous disposition to man, and makes public His requirements for man, and provides more enlightenment, and more actual pruning and dealing; through the comparison between the facts and the truth, He gives man a greater knowledge of himself and the truth, and gives man a greater understanding of God’s will, thus allowing man to have a truer and purer love of God.
 Such are God’s aims in carrying out refinement.
 All the work that God does in man has its own aims and significance; God does not do meaningless work, and nor does He do work that is without benefit to man.
 Refinement does not mean removing people from before God, and nor does it mean destroying them in hell.
 Rather, it means changing man’s disposition during refinement, changing his intentions, his old views, changing his love for God, and changing his whole life.
 Refinement is a real test of man, and a form of real training, and only during refinement can his love serve its inherent function” (“Only by Experiencing Refinement Can Man Possess True Love” in The Word Appears in the Flesh).
 God’s words helped me understand His will.
-God was using practical trials and refinements to expose and cleanse my inner corruption, rebelliousness, and tainted motives so that my disposition would change and I could be saved.
-This was the goal and the meaning of God’s work.
+God was using illness to expose my inner corruption, rebelliousness, and tainted motives so that I would know myself, cast off corruption, and gain salvation from God.
 But I’d thought God wanted to take my life and eliminate me, and so I misunderstood and blamed God, totally gave up and fell into despair.
 I’d tried to put a price on my sacrifices, take credit for them and argue with God.
 I’d even wanted to use my own death to confront God.
 I’d lost all conscience!
 I felt I owed God so much, so I came before Him to pray and find out why I’d been unable to submit when I got sick, instead misunderstanding and blaming God.

 I then read some of God’s words.
 “So many believe in Me only that I might heal them.
 So many believe in Me only that I might use My powers to drive unclean spirits out from their bodies, and so many believe in Me simply that they might receive peace and joy from Me.
 So many believe in Me only to demand from Me greater material wealth.
 So many believe in Me just to spend this life in peace and to be safe and sound in the world to come.
 So many believe in Me to avoid the suffering of hell and to receive the blessings of heaven.
 So many believe in Me only for temporary comfort, yet do not seek to gain anything in the world to come.
 When I brought down My fury upon man and seized all the joy and peace he once possessed, man became doubtful.
 When I gave unto man the suffering of hell and reclaimed the blessings of heaven, man’s shame turned into anger.
 When man asked Me to heal him, I paid him no heed and felt abhorrence toward him; man departed from Me to instead seek the way of evil medicine and sorcery.
 When I took away all that man had demanded from Me, everyone disappeared without a trace.
 Thus, I say that man has faith in Me because I give too much grace, and there is far too much to gain” (“What Do You Know of Faith?” in The Word Appears in the Flesh).
 “Such people only have one simple aim in following God, and that aim is to receive blessings.
 Such people cannot be bothered to pay heed to anything else that does not directly involve this aim.
 To them, there is no goal more legitimate than believing in God to receive blessings—it is the very value of their faith.
 If something does not contribute to this aim, they remain completely unmoved by it.
 This is the case with most people who believe in God today.
 Their aim and intention seem legitimate, because as they believe in God, they also expend for God, dedicate themselves to God, and perform their duty.
 They give up their youth, forsake family and career, and even spend years away from home busying themselves.
 For the sake of their ultimate goal, they change their own interests, their outlook on life, and even the direction they seek; yet they cannot change the aim of their belief in God.
 They run about for the management of their own ideals; no matter how far the road is, and no matter how many hardships and obstacles there are along the way, they remain persistent and unafraid of death.
 What power compels them to continue dedicating themselves in this way?
 Is it their conscience?
 Is it their great and noble character?
 Is it their determination to battle the forces of evil to the very end?
 Is it their faith to bear witness to God without seeking reward?
 Is it their loyalty in being willing to give up everything to achieve God’s will?
 Or is it their spirit of devotion to always forgo extravagant personal demands?
 For someone who has never understood the work of God’s management to still give so much is, quite simply, a miracle!
 For the moment, let us not discuss how much these people have given.
 Their behavior, however, is highly worthy of our analysis.
 Apart from the benefits that are so closely associated with them, could there be any other reasons why people who never understand God would give so much for Him?
 In this, we discover a previously unidentified problem: Man’s relationship with God is merely one of naked self-interest.
 It is a relationship between a receiver and a giver of blessings.
 To put it plainly, it is akin to the relationship between employee and employer.
 The employee works only to receive the rewards bestowed by the employer.
 There is no affection in such a relationship, only transaction.
 There is no loving or being loved, only charity and mercy.
 There is no understanding, only suppressed indignation and deception.
 There is no intimacy, only an uncrossable chasm.
 Now that things have gotten to this point, who can reverse such a course?
 And how many people are capable of truly understanding how dire this relationship has become?
 I believe that when people immerse themselves in the joy of being blessed, none can imagine how embarrassing and unsightly such a relationship with God is” (“Man Can Only Be Saved Amidst God’s Management” in The Word Appears in the Flesh).
 God’s words pierced my heart like a sword, and I felt so ashamed.
 Hadn’t the motive behind my faith been to gain future blessings, just as God said?
 No matter how I appeared to be making sacrifices, I was just making deals with God, all for blessings.
 I wasn’t truly obeying God or doing the duty of a created being.
 When I was new to the faith, I used to think no disaster would ever befall me, that I’d be blessed and get into God’s kingdom.
 So I gave my all and let nothing get in the way of doing my duty.
 I didn’t even have the time to take my kids to or from school.
 Being mocked and slandered by others, persecuted and hunted by the CCP—nothing got between me and my duty.
 All of this made me think I was loyal to God and that He would surely praise and bless me.
 When I found out I had cancer, I felt that was it for me, that all my dreams of getting into the kingdom of heaven had gone up in smoke.
 I was filled with misunderstandings, blame, and I argued with God, even wanting to use my own death to confront God.
 Faced with the facts, I realized that my doing my duty, suffering, and expending myself was all to get a good destination in return.
 My relationship with God was “the relationship between employee and employer.”
 I wanted a reward for every little price I paid.
 I didn’t truly love God.
 I was using Him, trying to cheat Him.
 With that kind of perspective in my faith, God could only loathe and detest me.
 If God hadn’t used that illness to wake me up, I’d have kept clinging to my wrong views of faith and God would’ve forsaken and eliminated me in the end.
 Realizing this filled me with regret and self-reproach.
 I knelt down and prayed to God.
 I said, “Dear God, if You hadn’t exposed me through this illness, I’d never have understood my wrong views in faith.
 The judgment and revelations of Your words have awakened my spirit.
 I wish to remedy my wrong motives and let go of my desire for blessings.
 Whether I get better or not, whether I live or die, I wish to submit to You.”
 I felt much more at peace after my prayer, and I was in a much better state.
 Over the days that followed, I kept exercising and taking nutritional supplements and my health improved day by day.
 It wasn’t long before I was able to leave the hospital.